Mirandadaa/mica-gd300/lectures/proj-book-cover.md

 ## Requirements
 - Create a functioning and memorable book cover design.
+- Create all the graphic assets yourself (except for image/video source materials).
 - You must include the book title, the author's name and the publisher name.
 - Your animated book cover must loop.
 In other words, the first and last frame must connect seamlessly.
 - Do not include any sound.